akshayKhot/akshayKhot.github.io/_books/rework.md

 img: rework.png
 ---

 Rework redefines how to start and stay in a business.
 It is full of contrarian ideas, such as staying small is good for you and your business.
 I have read this book multiple times over the last decade.
 Every time I read it, I learn something new.
-A must-read, especially if you are thinking of starting a business.
+The advice doesn't only apply to the founders but also employees and management.
+A must read.

 <div class="book">
 <a target="_blank" href="{{ site.bookshelf }}/{{ page.img }}">